What outdoor storage usually means in commercial real estate

 How Swartz Co can help

 We work with owners and tenants on acquisitions, dispositions, and leasing strategies across Georgia.
 If outdoor storage changes your usable square footage story, your parking ratio, or your rent roll, we want that on the table before marketing materials go live or before you sign a renewal.
-Start from current listings if you are hunting space, from rent commercial property when short term or flexible terms matter, or from all services when you are not sure which door to open first.
-If you are touring buildings soon, pair this topic with our industrial site visit checklist for Georgia buyers.
+Start from current listings if you are hunting space, from our services when you are not sure which door to open first, or from the blog index for related acquisition and tour prep notes.
+We do not guarantee that every property allows outdoor storage; we do help you ask the question in the right order.